chimfwembeC/erp-micro-services/auth-service/SSO_DOCUMENTATION.md

 1. Check the Laravel logs in `storage/logs/laravel.log`
 2. Enable debug mode in `.env` by setting `APP_DEBUG=true`
 3. Use the token validation endpoint to check if a token is valid

+## Further Documentation

+For more detailed information about service management, see the [Services Documentation](SERVICES_DOCUMENTATION.md) file.